febriliankr/old.febrilian.com/content/blog/eleven-books-in-august/index.md

 *"A journey of a thousand miles begins with one step" — Laozi, (even though the quote is often wrongly attributed to Confucius)*

 Sorry kalo gua pake orang lain sebagai contoh, sebenernya gua juga sempet aktif dalam kegiatan *mental mastrubation* pake buku juga.
 That is until I figured out kalo baca buku is not half of the fight.
 Reading is not even one step, that's pre-one step.
 The real one step is when you actually start doing it — day one — first attempt.
 The real one step is when you do it and start to realize the thing might not be for you, and you are in the verge of giving up — that's the real one step.
-So even though I read in average around 2 books per week, I figured out: it's not the amount of books that you go through, it is the amount of books that **go through you***.* Lagipula dari 11 buku yang gua baca, cuma ada 2 buku doang yang *highly impactful* buat gua.
+So even though I read in average around 2 books per week, I figured out: it's not the amount of books that you go through, it is the amount of books that **go through you.** Lagipula dari 11 buku yang gua baca, cuma ada 2 buku doang yang *highly impactful* buat gua.
 Sisanya ada yang *moderately impactful*, dan ada satu yang ga gua suka.
 Yang *highly impactful* ini biasanya ketika dia punya cerita hidup yang bisa gua relate, dan dia punya solusi yang mungkin bisa menyelamatkan gua.
 Buku-buku *highly impactful* tersebut itu ga selalu lo temuin di *recommended shelf* di Books and Beyond atau Amazon.
 Kadang lo harus nyari bener-bener di Goodreads atau Reddit untuk bener-bener nemu buku yang sesuai sama masalah yang lagi lo hadapin sekarang.

 Beberapa buku juga punya *low impact* di hidup gua.
 Kadang halfway through gua ngerasa agak nyesel bacanya.
 Beberapa buku itu emang bagus banget bukunya, I was fascinated by the wonders revealed by the book, but it's hard to apply anything I learned from that book to my life.
 It's safe to say that the book is just not for me, atau mungkin suatu hari nanti gua baru bisa menggunakan pengetahuan yang gua dapet dari buku, for example: pickin up girls by sounding smart thanks to the books that I read, just kidding.
 Contoh bukunya yang sifatnya kaya gitu adalah Life 3.0 (Max Tegmark), Superintelligence (Nick Bostrom), The Grand Design (Stephen Hawking), dan The God Delusion (Richard Dawkins).
 Great books and awesome scientific insight, but I can't see myself applying my new knowledge of quantum physics, how electron moves in time-space, and the ethics of General Artificial Intelligence (GAI).
 Mungkin kalo gua physicist atau AI scientist baru gua ngerasa itu impactful banget.